Kaltsoon/react-native-material/material/2-react-native-basics.md

 export default FormikTextInput;
 ```

-By using the _FormikTextInput_ component we can refactor the _BodyMassIndexForm_ component in the previous example like this:
+By using the _FormikTextInput_ component we could refactor the _BodyMassIndexForm_ component in the previous example like this:

 ```javascript
 const BodyMassIndexForm = ({ onSubmit }) => {